Rutgers Cancer Institute of New Jersey

 Copyright © Nucleus Medical Media, Inc.

-Your doctor will ask about your symptoms and health history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Symptoms differ for each person and change over time, making it hard to diagnose.
+Symptoms differ for each person and change over time.
+This can make it hard to diagnose.

 Lupus Foundation of America